 The year round warm sub-tropical climate ensures a steady stream of visitors because it rarely gets cold in the winter.
 In the summer its position in the middle of the ocean keeps it relatively cool.
 Most visitors head for the sheltered south side of the island rather than the more exposed north side.
 The capital city Funchal is where many people go.

 Following the disastrous flooding of 2010 most of the sea front in Funchal has been rebuilt.
 A very pleasant promenade has been created and the port extended.

 Funchal itself is very Portuguese in character and there is plenty to do and see in the centre.
-Out of town the gardens at Monte are magnificent all year round and if you’re looking for excitement the famous toboggan ride back to the centre will certainly take your breath away.
+Out of town, the gardens at Monte are magnificent all year round.
+If you’re looking for excitement the famous toboggan ride back to the centre will certainly take your breath away.

 Just to the west of Funchal is the famous fishing village of Camara de Lobos with its array of fishing boats lined up on the beach.
 It was here that Sir Winston Churchill came to paint while staying in the nearby Reids Hotel.